jacobwindsor/notes/Refactoring Submission Envelopes.md

 - If we used submission envelopes as intented (to be subsets of data/metadata), it is difficult to gather the current data/metadata for a project
 	- Have to crawl through all of the submission envelopes and get the most recent of each data/metadata entity
 	- Without submission envelopes, data/metadata can be attached to a project without this but you would lose the project->data/metadata connection for outdated data/metadata.
 However, the data/metadata->project link could be kept

-### Change mental model from hierachy to tagging
-- The current state may have been a result of an OOP/inheritance model (data/metadata are children of submission envelopes) but I think it would be better to think of biomaterials etc. being "tagged" with a submission envelope
-- No hierachy, flat structure
-	- This is actually how it is in core but the mental model of submission envelopes is not like this
-	- data/metadata are created and just tagged with a submission
-	- **Important** submissions are *not* tagged with (or part of) a project.
-Submissions are never part of a project
-		- This is because they don't need to be.
-If we want to allow cross-project entity re-use they cannot be
-	- data/metata is tagged as being part of a project later on